MicrosoftDocs/cpp-docs.tr-tr/docs/cpp-conformance-improvements-2017.md

 warning C4843: 'void (__cdecl &)(void)': An exception handler of reference to array or function type is unreachable, use 'void (__cdecl*)(void)' instead
 ```

-Aşağıdaki kod hata ortadan kaldırır:
+Aşağıdaki kodu, hatanın ortadan kaldırır:

 ```cpp
 catch (int (*)[1]) {}